-Melissa has been in the veterinary field for more than 25 years.
-She earned her A.S. with honors in veterinary technology.
-In addition to being one of our Registered Veterinary Nurses, she is also one of our hospital’s Critical Care Coordinators and in charge of advanced dental training/continuing education.
-Melissa excels in anesthesia and dentistry and has a special interest in preventive care, pain management, and emergency medicine.
-(Melissa also works on Sundays and holidays as a level 2 emergency technician at Blue Pearl Specialty and Emergency Hospital in Tampa.)
-She has been instrumental in developing our state-of-the-art in-house laboratory and is currently working hard on writing templates for our new Paper-Lite software system.
-Her own pets include Noodle, a miniature Dachshund; Petunia, a pug mix; Popit, a Yorkie poo; Butternut, a pygmy goat; and Squash, a pygmy goat.
+Melissa has been a Credentialed Veterinary Technician at Circle of Life Animal Hospital since 1999.
+She has been a part of the Veterinary Team for over 30 years.
+Melissa graduated with Honors from St Petersburg College in 1991 with an Associate in Science degree in Veterinary Technology now known as the Veterinary Nursing Program.
+Upon passing the Veterinary Technician National and State Board Exams in 1991 she became a Credentialed Veterinary Technician.
+She maintained her Credentials for 28 years by attending National Veterinary Conferences annually as well as attending Webinars.
+Melissa has always been committed to continuing education and is constantly learning new skills and protocols in Veterinary Medicine.
+She is one of our hospital’s Critical Care Coordinators and is in charge of advanced dental training/continuing education.
+Melissa excels in anesthesia and dentistry and has a special interest in pain management, emergency medicine, and preventive care.
+(Melissa is also on staff at Blue Pearl Specialty and Emergency Hospital in Tampa where she is a Level 3 Technician with the Emergency Service.)
+She has been instrumental in developing our state-of-the-art in-house laboratory and advocating for advances in pain management and nursing care of our patients.
+Her pets include Noodle, a miniature Dachshund; Petunia, a pug mix; Popit, a Yorkie poo; Butternut, a pygmy goat; and Squash, a pygmy goat.
 Melissa is married with 2 children.
-When she isn’t at work, she enjoys scuba diving, underwater photography, and wildlife observation.
+When she isn’t at work, she enjoys scuba diving, underwater photography, along with kayaking and wildlife observation.

 Lisa has been a veterinary technician since 1981 and a Registered Veterinary Nurse since 1983.
-She is also our hospital’s Nursing Care Coordinator and technical “cat whisperer!”
-Lisa’s patience and ability to calm, medicate, and pull blood from unwilling cats is truly amazing!
+She is also our hospital’s Nursing Care Coordinator, Medical Director, and technical “cat whisperer!”
+Lisa’s patience is what drives her superpowers of being able to calm, medicate, and pull blood from unwilling cats.
 She was nominated for Technician of the Year and was on the cover of Veterinary Technician Magazine in January of 1995.
-She enjoys giving extra nursing care to our hospitalized patients so that they can get better quickly, and she also loves being able to assure owners that their pets are receiving the best care that can be provided.
-Lisa has a son who is an Eagle scout who graduated from FSU with a master’s degree in accounting.
+She enjoys giving attentive nursing care to our hospitalized patients so that they may get better quickly, and she also loves being able to assure owners that their pets are receiving the best care that can be provided.
+Lisa has a son who is an Eagle Scout who graduated from FSU with a master’s degree in accounting.
 He is a graduate of Jesuit High School.
-Her pets include Stitch, Chloe and Pogo, three Chihuahua rescues.
+Her pets include Stitch, Chloe, and Pogo, three Chihuahua rescues.
 When she isn’t working, Lisa enjoys golfing, cruising, walking around flea markets, most pro-sports, college football, and traveling.

 As a child, Jamie always played with the animals on her farm.
 Her experience working in the veterinary field started in 2003 and has continued ever since.
 During her time in the field, she has owned her own dog kennel, her own pet-sitting business, as well as a walking and training business.
 The most rewarding part of her position is learning and gaining experience in animal medicine while helping and watching animals be saved by the miracles of her veterinary family.